ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 Troubleshooting
 ----------------------------------------

-In general, make sure you can launch the annotators on the Hadoop node using the same commands you find in the Hadoop logs.
+* Make sure that you can launch the annotators on the Hadoop node using the same commands you find in the Hadoop logs.
 For instance, for tools that do not run in local mode (all tools except the tokenizer, POS, Stanford parser, and chunker), each time a Hadoop node annotates its first document using a given annotation, it will print the command it used to launch the annotator.
 If you cannot use that same command to launch the annotator manually on the Hadoop node, there will be problems.

-If you have issues running the annotation tools in Hadoop (especially the Charniak parser), try passing an additional argument when you launch the job on Hadoop.
+* If you have issues running the annotation tools in Hadoop (especially the Charniak parser), try passing an additional argument when you launch the job on Hadoop.
 (To do so, you may have to modify the script that gives the job to the Hadoop Job Handler.)
 Add the argument `-lib some\_library\_path` to the call to Hadoop.
 That library path should be an absolute path (i.e., one beginning with `/`), and inside that directory should be the Thrift library files (e.g., `libthrift.so.0`).

-Modifications to the existing Curator infrastructure
+Modifications to the Curator
 ----------------------------------------

-This package requires a (currently) custom-built version of the Curator.
-This version makes the following modifications:
+This package currently requires a custom-built version of the Curator which makes the following modifications:

-- in `[Curator home]/curator-interfaces/curator.thrift`: added
+* In `[Curator home]/curator-interfaces/curator.thrift`: added `getTimeOfLastAnnotation()` method.
-  `getTimeOfLastAnnotation()` method
-- in `[Curator home]/curator-server/CuratorHandler.java`:
-  added `getTimeOfLastAnnotation()` and modified `performAnnotation()` to update a new private field `lastAnnotationTime`
+* In `[Curator home]/curator-server/CuratorHandler.java`: added `getTimeOfLastAnnotation()` and modified `performAnnotation()` to update a new private field `lastAnnotationTime`.
-- in `[Curator home]/curator-server/CuratorHandler.java`: added the
-  private `InactiveCuratorKiller` class, which periodically queries the `CuratorHandler`'s last annotation time and calls `Runtime.exit()` if the last annotation took place too long ago.
-Also modified the `runServer()` method's signature to take a Curator.Iface (the CuratorHandler), and had it spawn a thread of the `InactiveCuratorKiller` right before calling `server.serve()`.
+* In `[Curator home]/curator-server/CuratorHandler.java`: added the private `InactiveCuratorKiller` class, which periodically queries the `CuratorHandler`'s last annotation time and calls `Runtime.exit()` if the last annotation took place too long ago.
+Also modified the `runServer()` method's signature to take a
-- in `[Curator home]/curator-annotators/`, each
+  Curator.Iface (the CuratorHandler), and had it spawn a thread of the `InactiveCuratorKiller` right before calling `server.serve()`.
-  [annotation type]Server/[annotation type]Handler pair has been
-  modified to monitor and kill the handler after a period of inactivity, almost identical to the modifications made in the CuratorServer/CuratorHandler.
+* In `[Curator home]/curator-annotators/`: each [annotation type]Server/[annotation type]Handler pair modified to monitor and kill the handler after a period of inactivity, almost identical to the modifications made in 'CuratorServer/CuratorHandler'.